Little India MRT station: Downtown Line

 A 58 m section of the DTL tunnel below the NEL tunnels had to be manually mined due to the hard ground and the large boulders underground.
 At the DTL station site, a boulder about the size of a double decker bus was also broken into smaller pieces using specialised hydraulic machinery.
-On the night of 26 March 2014, a fire started at the construction site but was put out in 30 minutes, said the LTA.
+On the night of 26 March 2014, a fire started at the construction site, but according to the LTA, it was put out in 30 minutes.
 As announced by the LTA in April 2015, the DTL station opened on 27 December.

 Details

 Little India station is an interchange station on the NEL and the DTL, which are lines operated by SBS Transit.
 On the NEL, the station is between the and stations, while on the DTL, the station is between the and stations.
 The station code is NE7/DT12.
 Located along Bukit Timah Road at the junction of Race Course Road, the station serves the similarly named ethnic neighbourhood Little India.
 Surrounding landmarks include Albert Court, the KK Women's & Children's Hospital, Tekka Market, Shree Lakshminarayan Temple and the Sri Veeramakaliamman Temple.
 Little India station is also close to Tanglin Police HQ and the LTA Hampshire office.

 The station has six exits, with bus stops near Exits A and B, and taxi stands near Exits A and C. Designed to reflect Indian traditions, the metal grills of the NEL station walls have leaf-shaped patterns which may be similar to the door patterns of Hindu prayer rooms.
 The NEL station is designated as a Civil Defence (CD) shelter: it is designed to accommodate around 7,500 people, withstand airstrikes and remove toxic air.
 Equipment essential for the operations in the CD shelter is mounted on shock absorbers to prevent damage during a bombing.
 When the electrical supply to the shelter is disrupted, there are backup generators to keep operations going.
 The shelter has dedicated built-in decontamination chambers and dry toilets with collection bins that will send human waste out of the shelter.

 The DTL station was designed by Architects61, which adopted a flowing fabric theme reminiscent of the Indian sari to reflect the vicinity's heritage.
 The NEL and DTL platforms are wheelchair-accessible.
 Tactile paving, consisting of tiles with rounded or elongated raised studs, guides visually impaired commuters through the station with dedicated routes that connect the station entrances to the platforms or between the lines.
 Wider fare gates allow easier access for wheelchair users into the station for both lines.